Japanese aircraft carrier Ryūjō: Armament

 As completed, Ryūjōs primary anti-aircraft (AA) armament comprised six twin-gun mounts equipped with 40-caliber 12.7-centimeter Type 89 dual-purpose guns mounted on projecting sponsons, three on either side of the carrier's hull.
 When firing at surface targets, the guns had a range of 14700 m; they had a maximum ceiling of 9440 m at their maximum elevation of +90 degrees.
 Their maximum rate of fire was 14 rounds a minute, but their sustained rate of fire was around eight rounds per minute.
 Twenty-four anti-aircraft (AA) Type 93 13.2 mm Hotchkiss machine guns were also fitted, in twin and quadruple mounts.
 Their effective range against aircraft was 700–1500 m.
 The cyclic rate was adjustable between 425 and 475 rounds per minute, but the need to change 30-round magazines reduced the effective rate to 250 rounds per minute.

-During the carrier's 1934–1936 refit, two of the 12.7 cm mountings were exchanged for two twin-gun mounts for license-built Hotchkiss 25 mm Type 96 light AA guns, resulting in a reduction of approximately 60 LT of top-weight that improved the ship's overall stability.
+During the carrier's 1934–1936 refit, two of the 12.7 cm mountings were exchanged for two twin-gun mounts for Hotchkiss 25 mm Type 96 light AA guns, license-built, resulting in a reduction of approximately 60 LT of top-weight that improved the ship's overall stability.
 This was the standard Japanese light AA gun during World War II, but it suffered from severe design shortcomings that rendered it a largely ineffective weapon.
 According to historian Mark Stille, the weapon had many faults including an inability to "handle high-speed targets because it could not be trained or elevated fast enough by either hand or power, its sights were inadequate for high-speed targets, [and] it possessed excessive vibration and muzzle blast."
 These 25 mm guns had an effective range of 1500–3000 m, and an effective ceiling of 5500 m at an elevation of +85 degrees.
 The maximum effective rate of fire was only between 110 and 120 rounds per minute because of the need to frequently change the fifteen-round magazines.
 The machine guns were replaced during a brief refit in April–May 1942 with six triple-mount 25 mm AA guns.